zmovane/inscription-indexer/README.md

 The data input is in hexadecimal string format and a self-transaction sent by a user is an inscription on EVM.

+### How does inscription indexing work
+Inscription need to be deployed first before users can start minting.
+Therefore, the indexer needs to be built from the first deploy, and the mint indexing ends when max supply is reached.

 ### DB migration

 ```